Stun3R/strapi-sdk-js/docs/content/en/api/types.md

 ---
 title: Types
+subtitle: "Because this package has been designed using Typescript, it natively supports it. 🖥"
 description: "Because this package has been designed using Typescript, it natively supports it. 🖥"
 position: 7
 category: "🖥 API"